jhdcruz/foodbank/README.md

 **Uses:**

 - Firestore
 - Crashlytics
--   Authentication
+- Performance

 Download `google-services.json` from firebase console's project settings, and copy it the the project directory